 Elizabeth Nawrocki

-Elizabeth is serving at Big Laurel as a Notre Dame AmeriCorps Member for the 2022-2023 school year.
+Elizabeth is serving for her second year at Big Laurel as a Notre Dame AmeriCorps Member.
 During undergrad at Wheeling Jesuit University, Elizabeth visited Big Laurel for the annual wood chopping trip and the seed to return one day was planted.
-Elizabeth has spent the intervening years hopping around the country, spending time farming with the L'Arche community in Tacoma, WA, studying theology at Loyola University Maryland, and campus ministering at Gannon University and slinging lattes in Erie, PA.
+Elizabeth has spent the intervening years hopping around the country, spending time farming with the L'Arche community in Tacoma, WA, studying theology at Loyola University Maryland, and campus ministering at Gannon University, and slinging lattes in Erie, PA.
 In her spare time you can likely find her experimenting in the kitchen, building up basic skateboarding skills, collecting cool leaves, stones, or flowers on a walk, or starting a new creative project that will likely not be finished for 3-5 years (good things take time!).